-on March 9th, 2018, Mr. Ngemba took 3 high school and 1 college students from the community to Washington DC to participate in a 3 days UNICEF Student Summit. in additional to more than 200 other students participant from allover the country who attend the summit, our youths were able to share their own refugee story with peers, create professional network and learn more about the work of Unicef and how students can help raise awareness in their communities and schools. among the youths that participated were;
+on March 9th, 2018, Our youths had an opportunity to attend the national Unicef Student Summit in Washington DC.
+Our youths were able to share their own refugee story with peers, create professional network and learn more about the work of Unicef and how students can help raise awareness in their communities and schools.

 - Shekinah Kidjana: Shekinah was born in the Democratic republic of Congo but soon left for Malawi with her family because of war and violence.
 Shekinah is currently a junior at Lincoln West High School where she is hoping to graduate in 2020 then attend College to pursue her degree in nursing.